broughtj/Fin5330/Syllabus/FIN5330-Syllabus.md

 #### Programming

-I will be presenting code in the Python programming language throughout the course.
-Occasionally, I might present some code in R. You are expected to complete your programming assignments and exams in one of these programming languages.
+I will be presenting code in the Julia programming language throughout the course.
+Occasionally, I might present some code in Python or R. You are expected to complete your programming assignments and exams in one of these programming languages.